 A busload of tourists + a volcano filled with mud = a rather interesting and surprisingly fun experience!

-We made a day trip to this crazy mud pit during one of our very first days in Colombia.
+On our first ever trip to Colombia, we made a day trip to this crazy mud pit during one of our very first days.
 And while super touristy, we actually had a lot of fun!

-We’re sharing an excerpt from our travel journal below so you can get an idea of what to expect and decide if this is a day trip you’d like to take from Cartagena.
+We’re sharing an excerpt from our travel journal below as well as some insider tips for El Totumo so you can get an idea of what to expect and decide if this is an experience for you!

 Related Reading: Top things to do in Cartagena — we’ve traveled to this city 3 times and have rounded up our favorite experiences.